onlyphantom/nblite-pyscript/Readme.md

 NBLite parses a notebook, creates the HTML, identifies the depedencies with 60 lines of javascript.

-## Considerations
+### Consideration
 If you use this project, please credit it back to the original author, Eduardo Bonet.

 ## Opening local files